iltommi/qdb-documentation/source/reference/qdb_bench.rst

     Example
         To display the online help, type: ::

-            qdb_comparison --help
+            qdb_bench --help

 .. option:: --daemon <address>:<port>

-   Specifies the address and port of the quasardb daemon to which the comparison tool must connect.
+   Specifies the address and port of the quasardb daemon to which the benchmark tool must connect.
 The daemon must conform to the protocol specified by the ``protocol`` parameter.

    Argument
         The address and port of a machine where a daemon is running.